Make a claim now by calling 0800 808 9740 or

 After seeking medical attention at the nearest accident and emergency department, you should report your accident to the authorities.
 The authorities could be the parents of the participants, organisers of the event, or even the insurance policy holder at the venue.
 Report the injury as quickly as possible and provide detailed information about how and when the accident occurred.

 Be sure to collect the names, addresses, and phone numbers of potential witnesses.
 Witnesses can range from other participants, referees, spectators, and passers-by.
 Paid or unpaid staff make potential witnesses as well.
-Essentially, anyone who saw all or part of the events leading up to and immediately after the accident can be contacted and used as a witnesses to back-up your version of events.
+Essentially, anyone who saw all or part of the events leading up to and immediately after the accident can be contacted and used as a witness to back-up your version of events.

 If you have access to a smartphone or digital camera, use it to record the accident scene as well as the injuries.
 This is a quick and easy way of documenting physical damages.
 Remember to keep track of receipts, medical expenses like hospital or doctor’s bills, or medications.
 You may be able to receive reimbursement for these types of expenses associated with your accident.
 The more details you are able to prove, the stronger your case may be.